 This shows how granulation directly affects tablet quality.

-GMP Considerations in Granulation Area
+GMP Considerations in the Granulation Area

 - Equipment cleaning before and after use